grcmupc/portrait/DQN-MARL-capacity-sharing/README.md

 ## DQN-MARL Capacity sharing solution

-This folder contains the code for the training and evaluation of the DQN-MARL capacity sharing solution.
-It contains the following:
+This folder contains the code for the training and evaluation of the DQN-MARL capacity sharing solution, including the following python scripts:

 - **training.py:** Main function for performing the training in python.
 - **evaluation.py:** Main function for performing the evaluation of trained policies. (*To be uploded*)